tri-cods/html-css/sections/creating_stylesheet.md

 [<<<Back](selectors.md) | [Next>>>](troubleshooting.md)

-# ACTIVITY: Stylizing your Course Site with CSS
+# ACTIVITY: Stylizing your Institute Site with CSS

 Using the CSS basics we've just reviewed, and the list of selectors found on the [Selectors page](selectors.md) and online, give your course site some styling.